llm-bible/llm-bible.github.io/_publications/fuadi2023indonesian.markdown

 bibkey: fuadi2023indonesian
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2302.00856"}
-tags: ['Model Architecture', 'Tools', 'Reinforcement Learning', 'Pretraining Methods', 'Transformer', 'Applications']
+tags: ['Transformer', 'Tools', 'Applications', 'Model Architecture', 'Reinforcement Learning', 'Pretraining Methods']
 ---
 Indonesian language is spoken by almost 200 million people and is the 10th most spoken language in the world, but it is under-represented in NLP (Natural